-Miss Ross and Ms Benton.
+Miss Ross

 Do I have to act in front of anyone?
-Yes, but many shy students overcome their shyness about performing for an audience and this is part of the personal development that Drama offers.
-The only time that you HAVE to perform in front of an audience is at the end of Year 12 where all students are required to take part in a GROUP PERFORMANCE.
-This means that you are not performing by yourself but with others-so you are supporting each other.
+Yes, but many shy students overcome their concern about performing for an audience and this is part of the personal development that Drama offers.
+It is a requirement of Year 12 to take part in a Group Performance.
+You will have multiple opportunities to practise performing for an audience.